2018 marks a major milestone for both Philippe the Original and its famous French Dip Sandwich.

 Philippe’s has several novelty 110th Anniversary items available for purchase leading up to the celebration, including an anniversary shirt, mug, postcard and pin.
 Through the Philippe’s social media channels, patrons also have a chance to win some of those items and gift cards.

-Philippe’s has been an active donor to the local community and beyond and will have several charity partners involved in their celebration, including the Norris Comprehensive Cancer Research Center who will also be a benefactor of the 50/50 raffle at the anniversary.
+Philippe’s has been an active donor to the local community and beyond and will have several charity partners involved in their celebration, including the LA Chinatown Business Council who will also be a benefactor of the 50/50 raffle at the anniversary.

 Local community leaders are expected to say a few words to kick off the event.